Privacy Policy

 Table of Contents

-ACCESS, on behalf of the National Science Foundation (NSF), operates a set of central infrastructure services, which serves to federate many Resource Provider sites.
+ACCESS, on behalf of the U.S. National Science Foundation (NSF), operates a set of central data and computing infrastructure services, which serves to federate researcher access to many Resource Provider site resources.

 Resource Provider sites and ACCESS partners may gather information by means other than the ACCESS infrastructure, and such information does not fall under this policy unless it is shared by partners with ACCESS.
-ACCESS may also share information with partners (as described in this document), but such information, once shared, no longer falls under this policy.
+ACCESS may also share information with partners as described in this document.

-The ACCESS program and most ACCESS-allocated resources are associated with public institutions and funded by a federal agency.
-As such, data collected by ACCESS and Resource Providers about the use of ACCESS infrastructure and ACCESS-allocated resources are presumed public and sharable, with some exceptions and with appropriate safeguards for user information.
+Most NSF ACCESS program awardees and most ACCESS-allocated resources are associated with public institutions, and are funded by a U.S. federal agency.
+As such, data collected by ACCESS and Resource Providers about the use of ACCESS infrastructure and ACCESS-allocated resources are presumed public and sharable, with exceptions and appropriate safeguards for private user information.
 Due to integration of ACCESS services with a variety of Resource Providers and other partners, users should be aware that the privacy of usage data is limited as a practical matter.
 Foremost, ACCESS limits the amount of personally identifiable information that it requires of users.
-We require enough information to uniquely identify an individual and ensure the security of the infrastructure.
-Users are further encouraged to provide only publicly available contact information (work affiliation, email address, and phone number) instead of personal contact information.
-(Note, however, that falsifying user profile information violates ACCESS’s Acceptable Use Policy.)
+ACCESS requires enough information to uniquely identify an individual and ensure the security of the infrastructure.
+The ACCESS Acceptable Use Policy (see https://access-ci.org/acceptable-use/) forbids the entry of false information in user profiles.
+Violations may result in suspension of accounts and cancellation of all ACCESS allocations and privileges.
 To the extent possible, ACCESS avoids collecting information that could be used for legal or financial harm.
-We optionally request, and encourage users to provide, a range of demographic information that helps ACCESS communicate the impact of the infrastructure to NSF and other stakeholders.
+ACCESS may request optional information that helps ACCESS communicate the impact of the infrastructure to NSF and other stakeholders.

 ACCESS does not sell user information to third parties.
 However, information collected by ACCESS may be shared publicly or with authorized third parties for open academic studies about the infrastructure, how it is used, its user community, and the impacts of the federal investment.
 The remainder of this document defines and clarifies this general policy statement with respect to key data sets collected within the ACCESS environment.

 Personally Identifiable Information (PII): Information that might be used to uniquely identify an individual.
-The Personally Identifiable Information collected by ACCESS includes name, institutional affiliation, email address, and phone number.
+The Personally Identifiable Information collected by ACCESS includes name, organizational affiliation, email addresses, and phone numbers.

 Principal Investigator (PI): An ACCESS user who has received access to ACCESS-allocated resources as the lead on a request submitted and granted through the ACCESS allocations process.
 A PI may grant access to ACCESS-allocated resources to other users, whose usage will be charged to the PI’s allocation(s).

-ACCESS: When used unqualified, this term refers to the common infrastructure operated by the various ACCESS Service Tracks, distinct from the infrastructure provided by ACCESS Resource Providers.
+ACCESS: When used unqualified, this term refers to the common infrastructure operated by the various NSF ACCESS Program Awardees (Allocations, Support, Operations, Metrics, Coordination Office), distinct from the infrastructure provided by ACCESS Resource Providers.

-Resource Providers: Resource Providers are organizations independently funded to provide cyberinfrastructure services to the ACCESS community.
+Resource Providers (RPs): Resource Providers are organizations independently funded to provide a variety of cyberinfrastructure services to the ACCESS community.
+Examples include high performance computing systems, data archives, network services and professional support services.

 ACCESS-Allocated Resources: Resources provided by Resource Providers to the ACCESS Community and with access managed via the ACCESS allocations process.

-ACCESS Community: The set of authorized users of ACCESS.
-The community includes users who may directly use an ACCESS-allocated resource, users who may use ACCESS-allocated resources through an ACCESS partner (e.g., through a science gateway interface), and users of any ACCESS services.
+ACCESS Community: The set of authorized users of resources and services made available via ACCESS.
+The community includes individuals who may directly use an ACCESS-allocated resource, individuals who may use ACCESS-allocated resources through an ACCESS partner (e.g., through a science gateway interface), and users of any ACCESS services.

-ACCESS Partners: Organizations that collaborate with ACCESS but are not governed under its policies.
-Examples include science gateways, peer programs such as the Open Science Grid (OSG), Resource Providers, and Globus.
+ACCESS Partners: Organizations that collaborate with ACCESS.
+Examples include science gateways, peer cyberinfrastructures such as the OSG Consortium, Resource Providers, and Globus.

-ACCESS collects and stores a wide range of data about users and their use of XSEDE services and ACCESS-allocated resources.
+ACCESS collects and stores a wide range of data about users and their use of ACCESS services and ACCESS-allocated resources.

-• User Profiles.
-User profiles contain Personally Identifiable Information (e.g., name, institutional affiliation, email address, and phone number) to establish the unique identity of individuals and maintain the ability to communicate with users.
+• User Profiles: User profiles are ACCESS database records containing Personally Identifiable Information (e.g., name, organizational affiliation, email addresses, and phone numbers) to establish the unique identity of individuals and to maintain the ability to communicate with them.

-• Access and Allocation Requests.
-ACCESS collects a range of information for the purposes of establishing eligibility and reviewing requests for access to various ACCESS resources..
+• Allocation Requests: ACCESS collects a range of information for the purposes of establishing eligibility and reviewing requests to use various ACCESS resources.

-• Survey and Evaluation Data.
-ACCESS conducts regular surveys of the ACCESS community to assess and improve specific services and evaluate the overall success of the program.
-There are different ways of accessing ACCESS services and ACCESS-allocated resources, each of which involve different disclosure of personal information and different data sharing approaches.
+• Survey and Evaluation Data: ACCESS conducts regular surveys of the ACCESS community to assess and improve specific services and evaluate the overall success of the program.
+There are different ways of accessing ACCESS services and ACCESS-allocated resources, each of which involve disclosure of personal information and various data sharing approaches.
 Details follow for each type of access.

 4.1 User Profiles

-Access to most ACCESS services as well as access to ACCESS-allocated resources requires a user to register for an ACCESS user account in the ACCESS User Portal.
-Information collected at registration includes name, affiliation(s), title, phone numbers, and email address.
+Access to most ACCESS services as well as access to ACCESS-allocated resources requires an individual to register for an ACCESS identity (ACCESS ID).
+Information collected at registration includes title, name, organizational affiliation, academic status, phone numbers, organizational email address, and country of residence.

 4.2 Access and Allocation Requests

-As part of submitting a request for access to ACCESS-allocated resources, the requester must voluntarily submit various information and documents in support of the request.
-Access to non-allocated resources and services (e.g., training courses) may also require users to provide additional registration information beyond that required to register for an ACCESS user account.
+As part of submitting a request for access to ACCESS-allocated resources, the requester must provide various information and documents in support of the request.
+Access to non-allocated resources and services (e.g., training courses) may also require individuals to provide additional registration information beyond that required to register for an ACCESS ID.

 4.3 Usage Information for ACCESS Services

-Most ACCESS services have logging, monitoring, and/or instrumentation to track individual usage of these resources and services.
+Most ACCESS services have logging, monitoring, and/or instrumentation to track individuals’ usage of these resources and services.
 Data collected by these service features is subject to this policy.

-Data from authenticated access to ACCESS portals and other services.
-ACCESS portals and other ACCESS services, including but not limited to training courses, ticket systems, user forums, and ACCESS allocation services require user authentication.
-When one uses these and other ACCESS services, ACCESS collects information about the user and logged by the service related to usage.
-This information typically includes the user’s Internet address, service capacity utilized, time and date of usage and so on.
+Data from authenticated access to ACCESS portals and other services: ACCESS portals and other ACCESS services, including but not limited to training courses, ticket systems, and ACCESS allocation services require user authentication.
+When one uses these and other ACCESS services, ACCESS collects information about the user and associated service usage logs.
+This information typically includes the user’s Internet address, service capacity utilized, time and date of usage.

-User help requests.
-To support ACCESS users in achieving their objectives, ACCESS operates a ticket system for managing and tracking user help requests.
+User help requests: To support ACCESS service users in achieving their objectives, ACCESS operates a ticket system to manage and track user help requests.
 ACCESS collects information about the user and their issue, which is logged in the ticket system.
-This information typically includes the user’s ACCESS username or email address, time and date of request, description of the issue, and exchanges between the user and ACCESS or Resource Provider support staff.
+This information typically includes the user’s ACCESS ID and email address, time and date of the request, description of the issue, and exchanges between the user and ACCESS or Resource Provider support staff.

 4.4 Usage Information for ACCESS-Allocated Resources

-Most ACCESS-allocated resources have logging, monitoring, and accounting features or other instrumentation to track individual usage of these resources.
-ACCESS collects a subset of these usage data for allocations, accounting, and reporting purposes.
-Data collected by ACCESS via these service features is subject to this policy.
+Most ACCESS-allocated resources have logging, monitoring, and accounting features or other instrumentation to track individuals’ use of these resources.
+ACCESS collects a subset of this usage information for allocations, accounting, and reporting purposes, subject to this policy.

 In the course of conducting allocated projects on ACCESS-allocated resources, users may place research data on those resources, either as part of submitting a computational job or through the use of data storage facilities.
-Aside from possible Resource Provider–reported aggregate accounting or monitoring data about the use of storage, ACCESS does not collect or read users’ research data.
+ACCESS collects Resource Provider–reported aggregate accounting data about the use of storage, but ACCESS does not collect nor read users’ research data.

 4.5 Survey and Evaluation Data

 ACCESS conducts a range of surveys to assess the program’s performance, plan for and evaluate the success of ACCESS events and services, gather feedback from the user community, and gather information from ACCESS staff about the working environment.
 These surveys are regularly analyzed, summarized, and reported on by ACCESS.
-The raw response data is governed by Institutional Review Board (IRB) protocols for human subject research and non-anonymized data is not shared.
-Data collected under IRB protocol are clearly marked as such, and require respondent review and consent of IRB-approved invitation letter prior to participation.
+The raw response data is governed by Institutional Review Board (IRB) protocols for human subject research and personally identifiable data is not shared.
+Data collected under IRB protocols are clearly marked as such, and require respondents to review and consent to data use provisions in an IRB-approved invitation letter prior to participation.

 4.6 Data from Accessing ACCESS Through Partners

-GDPR requests should be submitted to the ACCESS ticketing system: https://support.access-ci.org/open-a-ticket with “GDPR Request” in the subject line.
+Requests to remove personal information should be submitted to the ACCESS ticketing system via https://support.access-ci.org/open-a-ticket with “Request to Remove Personal Information” in the subject line.
 These requests will be evaluated by ACCESS.

 ACCESS uses the information it collects for the following purposes across the organization: